-- a.
-Title VI - Civil Rights and DBE Involvement.
+a.
+Title VI

+- O Civil Rights and DBE Involvement.
 BMTS was found to be in compliance in its last Title VI Compliance Review by the NYSDOT Office of Equal Opportunity Development and Compliance, with no corrective actions required.
 Broome County, as the host agency of BMTS Central Staff, maintains a DBE Plan, and approves contract opportunities.
 There have been no discrimination complaints filed against BMTS.
-DBE reports are submitted to NYSDOT semi-annually to be compiled and submitted to FHWA and FTA. - Americans with Disabilities Act.
+DBE reports are submitted to NYSDOT semi-annually to be compiled and submitted to FHWA and FTA. - O Americans with Disabilities Act.
 Broome County has an approved ADA Plan for Public Transportation that was prepared by BMTS.
 Broome County maintains paratransit services for persons with disabilities that are fully compliant with ADA requirements.
 BMTS also works with advocates for both visually and mobility impaired people to ensure ADA requirements are met in roadway and intersection project design.
 In this context, BMTS requires the installation of accessible pedestrian signals (APS) where applicable.
-BMTS has assisted many member agencies with the development of their ADA Transition Plans. - LEP.
-BMTS updated and adopted their Limited English Proficiency Plan in March of 2017.

-- Environmental Justice.
+BMTS has assisted many member agencies with the development of their ADA Transition Plans.

+- LEP.
+BMTS updated and adopted their Limited English Proficiency Plan in March of 2017. - Environmental Justice.
 As required, BMTS completes an environmental justice analysis of the TIP and Transportation Plan whenever an update occurs.
-The Transportation Plan was updated in 2015 and an analysis was just performed for the 2020-2024 TIP.
+The Transportation Plan was updated in 2020 and an analysis was just performed for the 2023-2027 TIP.
 The analysis uses US Census data and GIS to identify the location of low income and minority populations.
 Because of the modest size of the Binghamton metropolitan area, no special methodology is needed to relate the location of TIP and Plan projects to these populations.
 The analysis yields a determination that (1) EJ populations have access to transportation facilities and services; and (2) EJ populations do not experience disproportionate negative outcomes from the investments represented by TIP and Plan projects. - b.
 Private Operators: BMTS makes an effort to involve private operators of transportation services in the metropolitan planning process.
-They are notified early in both the Plan and TIP development process and provided an opportunity for input.
-Note that BC Lift, Broome County's ADA paratransit service, is operated by a private firm. - c.
+They are notified early in both the Plan and TIP development process and provided an opportunity for input. - c.
 Planning Factors: BMTS has been explicit in addressing Planning Factors in our long range plan and related planning activities.
-Our current plan, Looking Forward 2040 was adopted in September 2015.
+Our current plan, Moving our Future Forward 2045 was adopted in October 2020.
 All planning factors were reevaluated and addressed in the context of the long range plan update. - d.
 Congestion Management Process: This does not apply to non-TMA MPOs. - e.
-Public Participation Plan: In accordance with §450.316, BMTS updated and adopted its public participation plan in March of 2017.

-BMTS has always had a robust public involvement program.
+Public Participation Plan: In accordance with §450.316, BMTS updated and adopted its public participation plan in March of 2022. - BMTS has always had a robust public involvement program.
 BMTS maintains a Web site, www.bmtsonline.com in cooperation with the Broome County Department of Information Technology, expanding its public access avenues.
 Meeting notices, draft and final reports, and project information is routinely posted on the site.
 BMTS also established a presence on Facebook, noting the importance of social network media in attracting input from those less likely to participate in traditional efforts.

-f.
-Coordinated Public Transit-Human Services Transportation Plan: BMTS adopted its plan in March 2007.
-An update was done in 2013 and a second update was adopted in December of 2018.
+In the Public Participation Plan update, virtual public engagement was included as a means to allow a greater number of people to participate in meetings and public outreach. - f.
+Coordinated Public Transit-Human Services Transportation Plan: An update to BMTS' Coordinated Plan will take place in 2022.
 The plan was developed with the guidance of an advisory committee that is broadly representative of both the human service agency and transportation provider communities.

 This committee continues to meet quarterly to oversee plan implementation and identify additional service issues and opportunities.
-The Coordinated Public

-Transit Human Services Committee was actively involved with the update of the plan.
+The Coordinated Public Transit Human Services Committee is actively involved with the update of the plan.